front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 If you need to style things with CSS, you have to import the CSS file directly in your component file.

+> Please note here that we are using [Sass](https://sass-lang.com/) (hence the
+> `.scss` extension).
+We believe that it is easier for developers new to the
+> React Ecosystem to remain with this well-known CSS preprocessor.

 ```jsx
 // src/web/theme/ui/molecules/MediaCard/MediaCard.js
 import "./MediaCard.scss";